-If work tasks are added to the SOW after approval of the HASP, the Corporate HSO or PHSO shall identify and assess the task hazards, complete and sign an Activity Hazard Analysis (AHA) form and designate the level and type of PPE to be used during conduct of the task.
-The new AHA, along with any other additions, changes, or modifications to the approved HASP shall be approved by the Corporate HSO and PM.
+If work tasks are added to the SOW after approval of the site-specific HSP, the Corporate HSO or PHSO shall identify and assess the task hazards, complete and sign an Activity Hazard Analysis (AHA) form and designate the level and type of PPE to be used during conduct of the task.
+The new AHA, along with any other additions, changes or modifications to the approved site-specific HSP shall be approved by the Corporate HSO and PM.